TITLE 17: CONSERVATION

 Section 520.20 Requirements and Application

-a) To be eligible for a scientific permit for scientific research the applicant must be:
+a) To be eligible for a scientific permit for scientific study the applicant must be:

-b) To be eligible for a scientific permit for salvage and subsequent rehabilitation of crippled fauna the applicant must be or have:
+b) To be eligible for a scientific permit for rehabilitation of fauna the applicant must:

-2) A salvage permit the previous year or submit a reference statement from a licensed veterinarian, zoological curator, conservation police officer or a Department of Natural Resources Wildlife Resources, Natural Heritage, or Fisheries biologist as appropriate stating that the applicant has experience in treating and handling wild animals and has facilities available to treat, care for and produce self-dependent fauna for release to the wild, and
+2) Have experience in treating and handling wild animals and have facilities available to treat, care for and produce self-dependent fauna for release to the wild; and

-3) Public or state scientific, educational or zoological institutions available which will take dead and/or permanently disabled fauna.
+3) Have public or State scientific, educational or zoological institutions available which will take dead and/or permanently disabled fauna.

-d) Scientific permits will be issued by the Department provided the applicant has met the eligibility requirements as per this section and the application form has been completed and project description meets the criteria of 520.30.
+d) Scientific permits will be issued by the Department provided the applicant has met the eligibility requirements of this Section, the application form has been completed and the project description meets the criteria of Section 520.30.

-e) Final judgment of applications will be made by the Chief, Division of Wildlife Resources on Wildlife permnits; by the Chief, Division of Fisheries on Fisheries permits; and by the Chief, Division of Natural Heritage on Heritage permits based on the criteria contained in Section 520.20(d).
+e) Final judgment of applications and applicability of formal agreements described in Section 520.30(a) will be made by the Chief, Division of Wildlife Resources on wildlife permits; by the Chief, Division of Fisheries on fisheries permits; and by the Chief, Division of Natural Heritage on heritage permits based on the criteria contained in Section 520.20(d).